P6-AAU-23/real-time-whiteboard-app/README.md

     - How it's being done, described at an appropriate level of abstraction.
     - Why it's being done.
 - Should pass all checks
-- Should be reviewed by on other group member considering:
+- Should be reviewed by one other group member considering:
     - Is the pr doing what is intended to do?
     - Is the code tested sufficiently?
         - Are core parts of the pr tested, if not why?